DHCSSza/escalator-sadilar/content/event/2024/2024-10-10-annotation-workshop/index.md

 ## Venue

-The workshop will be offered at Sol Plaatjes University, Kimberley
+The workshop will be offered at Sol Plaatje University, Kimberley

 ## What you will learn